garin9d/EasyThetaShot-Site/MANUAL.md

 ### EasyThetaShot Manual

 ---
 ### Quick Start

+> You may be prompted to allow Wi-Fi access and Photos app access when launching the app for the first time — please tap Allow for both.

 #### 1. Prepare your RICOH THETA
 - Power on your RICOH THETA
 - Enable Wi-Fi on your THETA and set it to AP mode (Direct mode)

-#### 2. Launch EasyThetaShot and configure the THETA serial
+#### 2. Launch EasyThetaShot and configure the THETA Serial No.
 - Open the app and tap Settings (gear icon, bottom right)
-- Enter your THETA serial ID in the THETA Serial ID field (e.g. YR12345678)
+- Enter your THETA Serial No. in the THETA Serial No. field (e.g. YR12345678 — starts with Y)

 #### 3. Shoot
 - Tap the camera icon (bottom center) to open the camera screen
 - Tap the THETA Connect button
 - Once connected, tap the Shoot button to capture a photo
-- Photos are saved inside the EasyThetaShot app and automatically added to your Photos app (camera roll)
+- Photos are saved inside EasyThetaShot and automatically added to your Photos app (camera roll)

-> You may be prompted to allow Wi-Fi access and Photos app permission — please tap Allow.

 ---